praetoria/mittn/README_scanner.md

 - new_issue: true (or 1) if the issue is pending triage (whether or not it is a false positive)

-- issue_no: an unique id number
+- issue_no: a unique id number

 - timestamp: a timestamp, in UTC, of when the issue was added to the database.
 You can use this to correlate the finding against server